rubensworks/rubensworks.net/contact.md

 <h2 id="contact-other">Other</h2>

-If you want to contact me for anything else that is not related to my research, you can e-mail me via <a href="mailto:rubensworks@gmail.com">rubensworks@gmail.com</a>.
+If you want to contact me for anything else that is not related to my research, such as this website or freelancing offers, you can e-mail me via <a href="mailto:rubensworks@gmail.com">rubensworks@gmail.com</a>.